abhinav9444/Hackerrank/README.md

-# Hackerrank
+# Hackerrank Solutions

-Welcome to the Hackerrank repository!
-This repository contains solutions to various coding problems that I have solved on HackerRank.
-The aim is to provide clean, efficient, and well-documented solutions to give clear insights into my problem-solving approaches in various approaches.
+Welcome to the Hackerrank Solutions repository!
+This repository contains solutions to various programming problems that I have solved on HackerRank, organized by domains (programming language,Problem Solving, etc).
+The aim is to provide clean, efficient, and well-documented solutions to give clear insights into my problem-solving approaches in various domains and languages.

 ## 📁 Repository Structure